 Working closely with the Audubon Society, the Audubon Area serves as a habitat for birds and bats, while providing users a peaceful and contemplative space within the greater context of Whitney Ranch’s Community Park.
 Winding paths framed by interpretive signage lead visitors through the Audubon, inviting visitors to pause and learn about California native plant species and encourage the use of water sensitive landscapes.
 Stacked bluestone walls support perimeter seating spaces for visitors to relax and enjoy the views of the garden and larger park.

 East Bay, CA

 Designed as mitigation for the Bay Bridge Project, the San Pablo Avenue Green Stormwater Spine consists of eight sites that collectively treat more than six acres of urban runoff.
-Quadriga, as part of the project team, collaborated with multiple jurisdictions and CALTRANS to introduce a green infrastructure system which will function within an existing infrastructure framework.
-The system includes stormwater planters and rain gardens which will be verified by the EPA in their effectiveness to remove pollutants from stormwater.
-Quadriga has been involved throughout the conceptual design and construction administration processes.
-The project is on track to be Bay Friendly certified and is expected to be complete by Fall 2015.
+Quadriga, as part of the project team, collaborated with multiple city jurisdictions and CALTRANS to introduce a green stormwater system that will function within the existing infrastructure framework.
+The system includes stormwater planters and rain gardens which have been verified by the EPA in their effectiveness to remove pollutants from stormwater.
+Quadriga has been involved throughout the conceptual design and construction administration process.
+The project is on track to be Bay Friendly certified and is expected to be complete by Spring 2017.

 Fair Oaks, CA